-Trump administration to scrap limits on methane leaks at oil and gas sites
+Trump administration scraps limits on methane leaks at oil and gas sites

 But the oil patch is a likely suspect.
 Since 2007, the amount of drilling for shale oil and gas in the United States has exploded.
 Because shale wells produce most of their gas in 18 to 24 months, thousands upon thousands of new wells are needed just to keep production level.

-Robert Howarth, a professor of ecology and evolutionary biology at Cornell University, says his research shows that shale gas development in North America alone has been responsible for one third of the total increase in global methane emissions over the past year.
-He also says that methane has been responsible for about a quarter of global warming in recent decades.
+Robert Howarth, a professor of ecology and evolutionary biology at Cornell University, says his research shows that shale gas development in North America alone has been responsible for one-third of the total increase in global methane emissions over the past year.
+He also says methane has been responsible for about a quarter of global warming in recent decades.

 The Independent Petroleum Association of America, which before the Trump administration had been a lobbying client of now-Interior Secretary David Bernhardt, says on its website that “operators have every incentive to capture and sell as much of this product as possible” and that “it doesn’t take top-down mandates from Washington, D.C.” to recognize the benefits of gas drilling.

-IPAA’s executive vice president of government relations, Lee Fuller, said that the changes will help smaller oil and gas companies that are fighting for survival during the economic downturn and resulting oil glut.
+IPAA’s executive vice president of government relations, Lee Fuller, said the changes will help smaller oil and gas companies that are fighting for survival during the economic downturn and resulting oil glut.

 “Those small businesses would be the people who would be served well by changes because it would allow them to keep in operation and not be pressed to shut down because of the regulatory cost,” he said.

-Frank Macchiarola, API’s senior vice president of policy, economics and regulatory affairs, said “our industry sees this as important for environmental stewardship as well as for business.”
-He said “capturing methane emissions is in our interest because ultimately we’re going to provide for American families and consumers.”
+Frank Macchiarola, API’s senior vice president of policy, economics and regulatory affairs, said, “Our industry sees this as important for environmental stewardship as well as for business.”
+He said “capturing methane emissions is in our interest because ultimately, we’re going to provide natural gas for American families and consumers.”

-The Trump move eliminates regulations limiting methane on pipelines and storage facilities in between processing plants and consumers, the NRDC’s Doniger said.
-It reduces the frequency of important monitoring.
-And it allows the EPA to expand the number of low-production wells that are exempt from certain regulations, Doniger added.
+But the Trump move eliminates regulations limiting methane on pipelines and storage facilities in between processing plants and consumers, the NRDC’s Doniger said.
+It reduces the frequency of important monitoring from quarterly to twice a year.
+And it allows the EPA to expand the number of low-production wells — which produce the equivalent of 15 barrels a day of oil — that are exempt from certain regulations, Doniger added.

 The world’s biggest oil companies, however, have already pledged to cut methane emissions.

-BP said that the new methane regulations would have no impact on the company’s operations.
+BP said the new methane regulations would have no impact on the company’s operations.
+“BP believes methane should be directly regulated by the EPA and opposes today’s decision by the Administration,” said David C. Lawler, BP’s chairman and president of the company’s U.S. operations.
+“The direct federal regulation of methane emissions is a critical step to protecting the environment and keeping the gas in our pipes in order to provide it to the market.”

 A BP spokesman, Jason Ryan, said the London-based company would continue plans to install monitoring equipment throughout BP’s international and U.S. operations by 2023.
 Once it collects a reliable count of emissions, it will slash those emissions by half, Ryan said.

 In March 2019, Royal Dutch Shell’s head of U.S. operations, Gretchen Watkins, urged the Trump administration to tighten instead of loosen regulation of methane emissions.